 What you can get rewarded for.

-As I’ve unknowingly embarked on a journey to help me discover my ikigai, this blog seems like an appropriate forum for exploration.
+As I’ve unknowingly embarked on a journey to help me discover my ikigai, this blog seemed like, and continues to seem like an appropriate forum for exploration.